edgi-govdata-archiving/web-monitoring-ui/web_versioning/DOCS.md

   source changes.
 * Meanwhile, a visual diff is loaded asynchronously on the client side.
 * The user enters their evaluation of the diff.
-This information, dubbed an Annotation, is stored separately from the Result.
-One Result can potentially be annotated by multiple people.
+This information, dubbed an Annotation, is stored separately from the Diff.
+One Diff can potentially be annotated by multiple people.
 * The process repeats with the next diff in the priority queue.